MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 Volatility Detection

-By calculating band width, an EA can judge the market state.
+By calculating band width, you can judge the market state.

 Example

-This information can be used for the following purposes.
+This information can be used for purposes such as the following.

 • Trade entry timing